houby-studio/blog-secretmanagement-powershell-module/README.md

 ### Create AD security groups

 We will create two AD groups.
 Members of the group `CONTOSO\DownloadPrivateFile` will be able to run the limited user command to download file from the website and members of the `CONTOSO\SecretManager` will be able to run command to set credentials used to access protected website.

+Start PowerShell with your domain admin account and run following commands:

 ```powershell
 # Create AD Group allowed to access JEA Endpoint and download files from website